 Raphael: We’ve updated our dialogue mode interface, removed the Trust system — which added complexity and contributed to the general “fetch quest” feeling some players felt about the first releases of Episodes One and Two — and have updated our narrative presentation so that it all occurs in first-person.
 All dialogue will also be fully voiced now.

 Björn: And this new system starts with Episode Three?

 Raphael: These changes are retroactive to Episodes One and Two, which have also been entirely rewritten and re-recorded (although the high-level story arcs remain largely the same).

 Björn: What kind of game mechanic upgrades are being planned?
 Maybe some new animals or new items, like the announced bear spear?

 Raphael: In the Redux version of Episode Two, we’ve added a new bear hunt gameplay, which now takes advantage of the Bear Spear.
 This gameplay will eventually find its way into Survival Mode as well.
 For Episode Three, we’ve added some new gameplay mechanics as well, but we don’t want to spoil them by sharing them too early.
 We’ll be talking more about those additions in the weeks before release.

 Björn: Will there be time for another update before Episode 3 in December?

 Raphael: We’ll do a quick update to enable our annual Four Days of Night Halloween event but besides that, we won’t have time to produce a substantial Survival Mode update before we release the Redux versions of Episodes One and Two, and Episode Three, in December.

-Björn: Can you tell anything about the roadmap and the goals from now to end 2019?
+Björn: Can you tell me anything about the roadmap and the goals from now to the end of 2019?